 '''

-S3 method for class 'logicBagg':
+S3 method for class 'logicBagg'

 predict(object, newData, prob.case = 0.5,

-type = c("class", "prob"), ...)
+type = c("class", "prob"), score = c("DPO", "Conc", "Brier"), ...)

 '''

 object an object of class logicBagg. newData a matrix or data frame containing new data.
-If omitted object\$data, i.e.\the original training data, are used.
+If omitted object\\$data, i.e.\ the original training data, are used.
 Each row of newData must correspond to a new observation.
-Each row of newData must contain the same variable as the corresponding column of the data matrix used in logic.bagging, i.e.\x if the default method of logic.bagging has been used, or data without the column containing the response if the formula method has been used. prob.case a numeric value between 0 and 1.
+Each row of newData must contain the same variable as the corresponding column of the data matrix used in logic.bagging, i.e.\ x if the default method of logic.bagging has been used, or data without the column containing the response if the formula method has been used. prob.case a numeric value between 0 and 1.
 A new observation will be classified as case (or more exactly, as 1) if the class probability, i.e.\ the average of the predicted probabilities of the models (if the logistic regression approach of logic regres- sion has been used), or the percentage of votes for class 1 (if the classification approach of logic regression has been used) is larger than prob.case.
-Ignored if type = "prob" or the response is quantitative. type character vector indicating the type of output.
+Ignored if type = "prob" or the response is either quantitative or an object of class Surv. type character vector indicating the type of output.
 If "class", a numeric vector of zeros and ones containing the predicted classes of the observations (using the specification of prob.case) will be returned.
-If "prob", the class proba- bilities or percentages of votes for class 1, respectively, for all observations are returned.
-Ignored if the response is quantitative. ••• Ignored.
+If "prob", the class probabilities or percentages of votes for class 1, respectively, for all observations are returned.
+Ignored if the response is quantitative or an object of class Surv. score a character string naming the score that should be used to assess the performance of the prediction model in the survival case.
+By default, the distance between predicted outcomes (score = "DPO") proposed by Tietz et al.\ (2018) is used in the assessment of the prediction performance.
+Alternatively, Harrell's C-Index ("Conc"), or the Brier score ("Brier") can be used.
+Furthermore, score deter- mines whether a prediction for the cumulative hazard function (score = "DPO" or score = "Conc") or the survival function (score = "Brier") of the new ob- servations should be made.
+Ignored in all other than the survival case.
+Ignored.